Career Timeline of Meryl Streep: Major Achievements and Milestones

 1977: First Feature Film Role in Julia

-In 1977, Meryl Streep had her first feature film role opposite Jane Fonda in Julia, though most of her scenes were edited out.
+In 1977, Meryl Streep had her first feature film role opposite Jane Fonda in Julia, though her scenes were largely edited out, leading to initial disappointment with film acting.

 Loading Video...